nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25846](https://jira.nuxeo.com/browse/NXP-25846).

-### Keycloack addon {{since '10.10'}}
+### Keycloack Addon {{since '10.10'}}

-The Keycloack addon (available on github) used for integrating with the identity management solution has been upgraded to be compatible with a recent version of Keycloack , the 4.6.0.
-This one is a community contribution made by Laurent, a former Nuxeoer (and former release notes author ;)) Thank you Laurent! ;)
+The Keycloack addon (available on GitHub) used for integrating with the identity management solution has been upgraded to be compatible with the 4.6.0 recent version of Keycloack.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26342](https://jira.nuxeo.com/browse/NXP-26342).